clearscreen/OctoPrint-PrusaLevelingGuide/README.md

 The configuration tab allows you to customize the gcode for mesh leveling similar to the PrusaMeshMap plugin.

 Preset helper: A visible "Presets" selector is available above the script box.

-Choose "Prusa MK3.5/MK4 (xBuddy)" to autofill the correct sequence using `G29`/`G29 T`.
-Choose "Prusa MK3/MK3S(+) (Einsy)" to autofill the classic `G80`/`G81` sequence.
+- Choose "Prusa MK3.5 (xBuddy)" to autofill the correct sequence using `G29`/`G29 T`.
+- Choose "Prusa MK3/MK3S(+) (Einsy)" to autofill the classic `G80`/`G81` sequence.

 Click Apply, then Save settings.
+You can also customize the parking move in "Move gcode" (default `G1 Z60 Y210 F6000`) to improve access to the front screws for your setup.

+## MK3.5 (xBuddy) Quick Start

+1. Go to Settings → Prusa Leveling Guide → Presets and choose the xBuddy preset, then Apply and Save.
+2. What it runs: `G28` (home), `M400` (sync), `G29` (probe mesh), `G29 T` (print mesh report).
+3. Optional but recommended: enable preheat and select a temperature profile for more accurate fine tuning.
+4. Open the plugin tab and click "Begin Adjusting".
+The plugin will probe, park (using your Move gcode), and display per-screw directions.
+5. Adjust, click Continue to re-probe, and repeat until the variance meets your target.
+Click Finished to stop (preheat is turned off if enabled).

 ![Configuration](settings.png)